 Berlin 2009, conference “Women for the Strengthening of Science and Research”

 Frauen für die Stärkung von Wissenschaft und Forschung

 The goal of the event was to reflect on and evaluate the developments in German gender equality politics in science and research organizations over the last five years and to outline desiderata and fields for future action and research.

 Vilnius 2008, annual conference of the European Platform of Women Scientists “Women Shaping Science”

 Conference objectives focused on looking at the current situation and environment women scientists work in and on investigating possibilities for narrowing the gap between the numbers of women and the numbers of men in higher positions in science and research as well as in business.
 Particular attention was paid to the development and support of networks of women scientists in Central and Eastern Europe, especially in the Baltic States.
 The conference was organized by CEWS within the 6th Framework Program of the European Commission project PLATWOMSCI in collaboration with BASNET, the Baltic States Network: Women in Science and High Technology.

 Berlin 2007, conference “Gender Issues in Research – Innovation through Equality of Opportunity”

 Gender in der Forschung – Innovation durch Chancengleichheit

-The congress was addressed at those involved in gender equality policy in non-university research institutions and universities.
-The focus was to discuss with participants the action-guiding principle of Gender Mainstreaming as topdown strategy for equal opportunity policy in science and research as well.
+The congress addressed those involved in gender equality policy in non-university research institutions and universities.
+Participants discussed the action-guiding principle of gender mainstreaming as a topdown strategy for equal opportunity policy in science and research as well.